Last Updated on December 8, 2024

 Can I contribute to a regular Keren Hishtalmut if I am a teacher?

-Alternatively, Nadav Tesler suggests that if you may want to take a sabbatical year in the future, you can save in a teacher’s KH for your first 6 years (at the current lower salary), earning the right to take a sabbatical year in the future (at your then higher salary), and then open a regular KH for your subsequent deposits.
+Alternatively, if you may want to take a sabbatical year in the future, you can save in a teacher’s KH for your first 6 years, earning the right to take a sabbatical year in the future, and then open a regular KH for your subsequent deposits.
+Note however, that the future sabbatical year payout will be based on your last salary before you stopped depositing into the teacher’s KH.

 Can I take a loan from the fund?